 Do you happen to have a book that inspired you to travel to a specific destination?
 I had such thing.
-After we I had lost my father in 1987 and throughout elementary and middle school I became very introverted and a sort of white sheep of every situation: I was the child that never gets in trouble or walk outside the lines, a good student, terrified of making adults angry or disappointed.
+After I had lost my father in 1987 and throughout elementary and middle school I became very introverted and a sort of white sheep of every situation: I was the child that never gets in trouble or walk outside the lines, a good student, terrified of making adults angry or disappointed.
 I put on the diligent child’s mask to compensate for the loss in the family, and, as soon as I knew how to read, I started reading all the books within my reach.
 Not the ones that looked boring, though!
-Reading became the perfect escapist behaviour for me!
+Reading became the perfect escapist behavior for me!

 Life was methodical and rigid, but I could take a break from the usual habits during summers, that I would spend at my auntie’s house.
 Without school and homework, I had a lot of time to play, but I often reached out for more books and readings.
-When the others were busy, I would
+When the others were busy, I would hop to her bookshelf and gaze at the different books.
+Two of them, in particular, had attracted my attention over the years but I never asked for them, somehow I felt like I was not allowed to.
+Those books by Asian writers looked too exotic for a little girl, but I knew I had to access them, sooner or later, to satisfy my curiosity and thirst for mystery.

 I took them home with me and started reading them secretly.
 One of those was “The Third Eye” by Tuesday Lobsang Rampa, a Tibetan author.
 The cover art of the book represented two eyes and a third one in the middle of them.
 Have you heard of it?
 I have one of the earliest editions in Italian, but I discovered to my surprise that it is still around, and if Tibetan culture attracts you, I recommend it!
 I was probably 12 when I started reading it.
 Page after page, I realized it was the most interesting thing I’d ever read.
 The story recounts the life of the author from early childhood through his harsh but rewarding training as a monk up to the time he was forced to leave the country after the Chinese invasion of Tibet.